RubixML/ML/README.md

 ##### Additional Methods:
-This Meta Estimator does not have any additional methods.
+This estimator does not have any additional methods.

 ##### Example:
 ```php